MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/web-api-samples-client-side-javascript.md

 ---
-title: "Web API Samples (Client-side JavaScript) (PowerApps Common Data Service for Apps)| MicrosoftDocs"
+title: "Web API Samples (Client-side JavaScript) (Common Data Service for Apps)| Microsoft Docs"
 description: "This topic provides a description of various Web API samples that are implemented using Client-side JavaScript" ms.custom: "" ms.date: 06/15/2018